ChadOdin/MeltingPot/Cheat Sheets/Terraform.md

 }
 ```

+In this example:

 - **AMI (Amazon Machine Image):** The AMI specifies the operating system and software installed on the instance.
-It provides the basis for the instance's root volume.
-Users can choose from a variety of pre-configured AMIs provided by AWS or create custom ones.
+You can choose the appropriate AMI for your use case.
+Common examples include:

+    - `ami-0c55b159cbfafe1f0`: Ubuntu 18.04 LTS
+    - `ami-0c1a7f89451184c8b`: Amazon Linux 2
+    - `ami-052c08d70def0ac62`: CentOS 7
+    - `ami-09e67e426f25ce0d7`: Red Hat Enterprise Linux 8

-- **Instance Type:** The instance type determines the computing capacity and performance characteristics of the instance, such as CPU, memory, storage, and network performance.
-Different instance types are optimized for various workloads and use cases.
-For example, `t2.micro` is a general-purpose instance type suitable for low to moderate traffic applications.
+- **Instance Type:** The instance type determines the computing capacity and performance characteristics of the instance.
+You can choose the appropriate instance type based on your application's requirements.
+Common examples include:

+    - `t2.micro`: General-purpose, suitable for low to moderate traffic applications.
+    - `t3.medium`: Burstable performance, suitable for small to medium-sized applications.
+    - `m5.large`: Balanced compute, memory, and network resources, suitable for a wide range of applications.
+    - `c5.large`: Compute-optimized, suitable for compute-intensive applications.

 ## Commands <a name="commands"></a>